Recollector User’s Guide

 · Launch iTunes on your PC.

 · Once you have selected the device, select “Apps”.
 Depending upon the version of iTunes, “Apps” might appear in the menu bar at the top of the iTunes window, or in a panel at the left-hand side.
-On version 12.3 of iTunes, you will see Apps in the panel at the left:
+On version 12.6 of iTunes, you will see Apps in the panel at the left.
+After selecting Apps, scroll the right-hand panel down until you see the File Sharing section, where you should see “Recollector” (or “Recollector HD”) listed:

-· In the list of Apps that support File Sharing you will see Recollector (or Recollector HD).
-Select it by clicking on the app name in the list.
+· Select Recollector (or Recollector HD) by clicking on the app name in the list.

-· In the Recollector Documents panel, to the right, click the “Add” (or “Add File”, depending on the version of iTunes) button at the bottom.
+· The panel to the right will now be labeled Recollector Documents (or Recollector HD Documents).
+Click the “Add File” (or “Add”, depending on the version of iTunes) button at the bottom.
 This will bring up a file selection dialog.
-Use this dialog to navigate to and select the export file (e.g. AtlanticShellCollection_App.xml) that you exported from the PC version of Recollector (as described earlier on this page in the section on Saving your collection data for export to the Recollector App). iTunes will copy the export file from the PC to your iPhone, iPod or iPad, and when the transfer is complete, you will see the file listed in the Recollector Documents list in the iTunes window:
+Use this dialog to navigate to and select the export file (e.g. CoinCollection_App.xml) that you exported from the PC version of Recollector (as described earlier on this page in the section on Saving your collection data for export to the Recollector App). iTunes will copy the export file from the PC to your iPhone, iPod or iPad, and when the transfer is complete, you will see the file listed in the Recollector Documents list in the iTunes window:

 Using the Recollector App